haileytapia/portfolio/VarianceChartDomo.md

 For more information about value, category, and series data, see [Understanding chart data](https://domo-support.domo.com/s/article/360043428693?language=en_US).

-In Analyzer, you can choose the columns containing the data for your circular Sankey chart.
+In Analyzer, you can choose the columns containing the data for your variance chart.
 For more information about choosing data columns, see [Applying dataset columns to your chart](https://domo-support.domo.com/s/article/360043428713?language=en_US).

 The following image shows how data from a typical column-based spreadsheet is converted into a variance chart: